Which of the Following Names are Correct? A Deep Dive into Naming Conventions and Accuracy

 Q: What if a name is spelled differently on different documents?

 A: This necessitates a thorough investigation.
-Consider the time period of the documents, the potential for clerical errors, and the possibility of name variations.
+Here's the thing — consider the time period of the documents, the potential for clerical errors, and the possibility of name variations.
 Prioritize documents issued by official government agencies for legal determination.

 Q: How can I verify the correctness of a historical name?